 Chances are that when you’re facing foreclosure you will come across – or be contacted by – a variety of scam artists.
-Protect yourself, and your home by keeping an eye out for these 5 signs it’s a Foreclosure Scam:
+Protect yourself, and your home, by keeping an eye out for these scam tactics!

 You should ALWAYS have a real estate professional, attorney or a title company to help you with any transaction involving your home – especially when trying to avoid foreclosure.

 IMPORTANT: Make sure that you are dealing with a HUD-approved organization.